Transvision Vamp

-Transvision Vamp are an English pop rock band, originally from Putney, London.
-Formed in 1986 by Nick Christian Sayer and Wendy James, the band enjoyed chart success in the late 1980s, particularly in 1989.
-James, the lead singer and focal point of the group, attracted media attention with her sexually charged and rebellious image.
+Transvision Vamp are an English pop rock band, formed in Putney, London in 1986 by guitarist and primary songwriter Nick Christian Sayer and lead singer Wendy James.
+Popular during the late 1980s, the band had 10 hits on the UK singles charts and also enjoyed considerable success in Australia.
+Their biggest hits were "I Want Your Love" from their first album Pop Art (1988) and "Baby I Don't Care" from their second album Velveteen (1989), which was their most successful album, reaching No. 1 in the UK and No. 2 in Australia.
+During this time, James attracted much media attention with her sexually charged and rebellious image.
+The band split in 1992.

-The band had 10 UK chart hits and also enjoyed considerable success in Australia.
-Transvision Vamp's top single was 1989's "Baby I Don't Care", which reached number three in the UK and Australian charts.

-Sayer wrote the majority of the band's songs, but, unlike James, did not pursue a solo career after they disbanded.

 Career

 The band's original lineup was James, Sayer, Dave Parsons (bass), Tex Axile (keyboards), and Pol Burton (drums).
-Sayer was originally in an early punk band formed in 1977 and based in Bexhill-on-Sea called The Plastics, later Plastix, playing gigs in Hastings, Eastbourne, and Brighton as well as in London at The Roxy.
-When The Plastix split, Sayer and the drummer Mark Storr Hoggins joined the Brighton band Midnight and the Lemon Boys, who supported U2 on their first UK tour in 1979.
+Sayer was originally in an early punk band formed in 1977 and based in Bexhill-on-Sea called The Plastics, later Plastix, whose founding members were Sayer, Michael Cook and Mark Storr Hoggins and they were later joined by Mark Wilmshurst.
+They played gigs in Hastings, Eastbourne, and Brighton as well as in London at The Roxy.
+When The Plastix split, Sayer and the drummer Storr Hoggins joined the Brighton band Midnight and the Lemon Boys, who supported U2 on their first UK tour in 1979.
 Parsons and Axile had also both been in punk bands before joining Transvision Vamp, Parsons in The Partisans and Axile in various bands, most notably The Moors Murderers and X-Ray Spex offshoot Agent Orange.

 In December 1986, Transvision Vamp were signed by MCA, which released the band's first single, "Revolution Baby", the next year.
 It stalled at number 77 in the UK in September 1987.
 A cover of the Holly and the Italians' song "Tell That Girl to Shut Up" was released as the band's second single in March 1988, reaching number 45 on the UK Singles Chart.
 The single became the band's only charting entry on the US Billboard Hot 100, where it peaked at number 87.

 Transvision Vamp's third single, "I Want Your Love", with its pop/punk crossover appeal, became the band's first major hit, topping the Norwegian singles chart and peaking within the top 10 in the UK, Ireland, Australia, New Zealand, Sweden, and Switzerland.
 The next single was a re-release of "Revolution Baby", which rose to number 30 in the UK, 17 in Ireland, and 24 in both Australia and New Zealand.
 Their fourth single, "Sister Moon", narrowly missed the UK top 40 at number 41.